XindiLiu/SF2701-calculator-programs-for-TI-84/README.md

 | $s$ | Initial price of the risky asset. |
 | $\delta$ | Dividends rate per time step.
 Set to 0 if there is no dividends. |

-- $T$: The number of periods.
-- $s$: The initial price of the risky asset.
-- $\delta$: The dividends rate per time step.
-Set to 0 if there is no dividends.

 #### Output
 The price tree of the risky asset, starting from $t=0$.
 Each row represents one scenario in the format $\\{S_{t-}, S_t \\}$. "---" represents that this time step is done and you need to press enter to start the next time step.